 - You can read more about specific diet and supplement plans for specific cancers with this post.

-Dr Gonzalez was the author of four books
+Dr Gonzalez was the author of several books

 - One Man Alone An Investigation of Nutrition, Cancer, and William Donald Kelley